jdbedics/clu-msclin-thesis-handbook/01-checklist.Rmd

-# Thesis Checklist - Overview
+# Thesis Timeline - Overview

 Students who wish to pursue the thesis option are required to meet with Dr. Bedics at the end of every semester in order to review their progress according to the following timeline.
 Students who miss any of the following steps can be removed from the thesis option and will be required to complete the comprehensive exam in order to graduate.